Need to talk? Call 1800 882 436.

 What is retained placenta?

-Retained placenta is when the placenta doesn’t completely come out of the uterus after the baby is born.
+Retained placenta is when some of the placenta stays in your uterus after your baby is born.

-Retained placenta can lead to severe infection or life-threatening blood loss for the mother.
+If untreated, a retained placenta can lead to severe infection or life-threatening blood loss.

 Image showing retained placenta after the birth of the baby.

-Illustration of normal empty uterus and retained placenta after birth.
+Illustration of a normal, empty uterus (left) and a uterus with retained placenta after birth (right).

 How is the placenta delivered after birth?

-After your baby is born, the placenta also needs to be delivered.
+After your baby is born, you will need to birth the placenta.
 This is called the third stage of labour.
+This can take anywhere from 5 to 30 minutes after you give birth to your baby.

-It’s important to make an informed decision by discussing the options with your midwife or doctor.
+You midwife or doctor can help you make an informed decision about which option is best for you.
 You may choose to write your preferences in a birth plan.

 What causes retained placenta?

-Sometimes the placenta takes longer than expected to be delivered.
-The placenta can be retained after your baby is born if:
+The placenta may be retained after your baby is born if:

-• your contractions aren’t strong enough to expel it
+• your contractions aren’t strong enough to deliver it

 • you have placenta accreta (when the placenta implants too deeply into the wall of the uterus)

-• the cervix closes and traps the placenta inside your uterus
+• the cervix closes before the third stage of labour is complete and traps the placenta inside your uterus

-It’s important to contact your doctor or medical team as soon as possible if you have any heavy bleeding from your vagina and/or pain in the days or weeks following birth.
+It’s important to contact your doctor or medical team as soon as possible if you pass many large clots or your post-birth bleeding becomes:

 How is retained placenta diagnosed?

-Your doctor or midwife will diagnose retained placenta if the placenta hasn’t completely come out of the uterus within 30 minutes - if you are actively manage or 1 hour - if you choose physiological management, after a vaginal birth.
+Your doctor or midwife will diagnose retained placenta if the placenta hasn’t completely emerged from your uterus within 30 minutes (if you are actively managed) or 1 hour (if you choose natural / physiological management).

-If you have symptoms of retained placenta in the days or weeks after birth, your doctor may suspect that a piece of the placenta has been left behind.
-They may recommend an ultrasound scan.
-This is to check whether you have any retained placenta.
+If you have symptoms of retained placenta in the days or weeks after birth, your doctor may refer you for an ultrasound scan to check.

 What is the treatment for retained placenta?